 Q: Who else is on the team?

 A: One or two hard-working helpers typically round out our on-site crew.
-We also coordinate our well-cultivated network of subcontractors to complete the pieces of your project.
+We coordinate our well-cultivated network of subcontractors to complete the pieces of your project.
 The subs we use for decks, irrigation, or concrete are now friends through mutual respect on many a job together.
+The good folks at our local nurseries and forest products suppliers are also invaluable.
 We’re a team focused on your project’s realization.

 Another team member, our son Alder, is a budding artist who’s contributed his car illustrations and out-of-the-box perspective to some of our designs.
 In true family business style, we look forward to putting him to work shoveling gravel in summers to come!